- Open Training Calendar

 Dubai is a regional international hub, easily reached from all parts of Asia, the Middle East and Europe.

 Details of the Dubai venue will be shared here as soon as confirmed.
-The course fee includes 12 nights accommodation and all meals (breakfast, lunch and evening meal).
+The course fee includes 13 nights accommodation, breakfast and evening meal, and lunch during the course.

 There will be a limited organised social programme including a guided tour of the main sights of Dubai.